 The mighty Mekong River sustains a rich past and present, best evidenced by its rice paddy-fringed verdure, floating markets and historic cities.
 You’ll start with Ho Chi Minh’s colonial charm and guerrilla tunnels before cruising aboard an ultra-luxury river ship through the Mekong’s delta maze – often referred to as the ‘Rice Bowl’ of Vietnam for its vibrant, agricultural beauty.
 Along the way you’ll pause at hilltop temples, traditional riverside villages and islands cloaked entirely in jungle before arriving into the Cambodian capital’s palatial riches.
 You’ll end in style with a guided tour of Angkor Wat whose jungle-shrouded temples evidence a once all-powerful ancient empire.

-A private chauffeur transfer and premium-lounge access will ensure you’re fully rested before your overnight flight.
+Included premium-lounge access will ensure you’re fully rested before your overnight flight to Ho Chi Minh City.

 Breakfast & Dinner included